bcgov/nr-old-growth/README.md

 - There is a sample sql script file at `backend/src/databasescripts/fsa.sql`, to run the script, open pgadmin, login to the db, right click on “Tables” -> “Query Tool” -> copy the query over and run it; right click on the schemas, and refresh to get the update

-## Pipeline

-- Update all the places using "**nrog**" in the yaml files under `.github/openshift` and `.github/workflows` folder, and update it to the new project name
-- Add required secrets to github repo setting:
-  - General secrets:
-    - OC_SERVER: openshift cluster url
-    - GHCR_TOKEN: personal access token generated through user setting -> developer settings -> personal access token with the right to repo and write/delete package
-  - Environment secrets:
-    - Dev: OC_NAMESPACE (dev namespace), OC_TOKEN (get from openshift namespace -> administer view -> user management -> service account -> pipeline token)
-    - Prod: OC_NAMESPACE (prod namespace), OC_TOKEN
-    - Test: OC_NAMESPACE (test namespace), OC_TOKEN
-- (Optional) If use the email service by CHES, add the CHES_SERVICE_CLIENT and CHES_CLIENT_PASSWORD to the github repo secrets as well

 ## Namespace